 In the absence of a compelling quantitative analysis, the task force decided to adopt a convergence period similar to that assumed in the building of other mortality improvement scales in recent years.
 The assumption used by the CMI in the UK is a convergence period of 10 years for ages 20 to 50, 20 years for ages 60 to 80, five years for ages 95 and older, with a linear interpolation for other ages.
-A convergence period of 20 years for all ages was assumed for the 2014 CPP-26, the 2014 CPP-18, and MP-2014.
-MP-2016 used a mix of 10 years (horizontal) and 20 years (di gonal). his information is summarized in a table format in section 7.4.
-Twenty year the most fore, common convergence period assumed in the building imp nt scales in recent years for ages between 60 and 80.
-The task force being hat this convergence period is reasonable in light of the historical heat maps.
+A convergence period of 20 years for all ages was assumed for the 2014 CPP-26, the 2014 CPM-B, and MP-2014.
+MP-2016 used a mix of 10 years (horizontal) and 20 years (diagonal).
+This information is summarized in a table format in section 7.4.
+Twenty years, therefore, is the most common convergence period assumed in the building of improvement scales in recent years for ages between 60 and 80.
+The task force believes that this convergence period is reasonable in light of the historical heat maps.

-The heat maps reveal that historical improvement stephave tended to be more volatile at younger ages than at older ones.
-Accordingly, it seemed reasonable to use a shorter convergence period for younger ages, as the SMI assumed.
+The heat maps reveal that historical improvement rates have tended to be more volatile at younger ages than at older ones.
+Accordingly, it seemed reasonable to use a shorter convergence period for younger ages, as the CMI assumed.

-At very old ages (90 years and up) an argument could be made that high improvement rates have been observed for a morter period than at younger ages, that the experience is less credible, and that theref re the convergence period should be shorter at old ages, as the CMI assumed.
-The wever, reveal that there has been a long-term ma upward trend in mortal ty im revement rates at old ages, comparable to those observed at younger ages another consideration for not shortening the convergence period at very old genic that there is a lower differential between initial and long-term mortality improven v rates at older ages compared to ages 60-80.
-It is thus less erent convergence period.
-Therefore, the task force believes that material to have a di the convergence period assumed at very old ages should be the same as for ages 60 to 80.
+At very old ages (90 years and up), an argument could be made that high improvement rates have been observed for a shorter period than at younger ages, that the experience is less credible, and that therefore the convergence period should be shorter at old ages, as the CMI assumed.
+The heat maps, however, reveal that there has been a long-term upward trend in mortality improvement rates at old ages, comparable to those observed at younger ages.
+Another consideration for not shortening the convergence period at very old ages is that there is a lower differential between initial and ultimate mortality improvement rates at older ages compared to ages 60 to 80.
+It is thus less material to have a different convergence period.
+Therefore, the task force believes that the convergence period assumed at very old ages should be the same as for ages 60 to 80.

-The task force decided to assume a convergence period of 10 years (until 2023) for ages 0-40 and a convergence period of 20 years (until 2033) for ages 60 and up.
-For ages 41-59 the transition period is interpolated linearly (not rounded).
+The task force decided to assume a convergence period of 10 years (until 2023) for ages 0 to 40 and a convergence period of 20 years (until 2033) for ages 60 and up.
+For ages 41 to 59 the transition period is interpolated linearly (not rounded).